 The contemporary novel is a composite monster, with a head of exploratory formalism, a heart of egalitarian sentimentalism, and a trunk of nineteenth century naturalism bulging with a paunch of workaday detail.

 The one lesson that contemporary novelists have learnt from modernism is a concern with all the different ways to spin a story.
-But the stupidity of story was the very thing from which modernist experimenters aimed to liberate art.
+But the stupidity of story was the very thing from which modernist experimenters aimed to emancipate art.

 Most recent verse is cryptic yet prosaic, mystification illuminated by flashes of cliché.
 Its jumbled platitudes scarcely repay the decoding.
-Poetry used to be the verbal audacity that you couldn’t risk in prose, now it’s the autobiographical inanities that you couldn’t get away with in prose.
+Poetry used to be the verbal audacity that you couldn’t risk in prose.
+Now it’s the autobiographical inanities that you couldn’t get away with in prose.
 It is a prosaic reel of personal anecdotes that lacks a continuous narrative.